vlimass/vlimass/README.md

-## Hi, I'm Viny 👋
+## Hi, I'm Viny 💥

 - 📚 Computer Science student at <a href="https://ufrj.br/" target="blank">UFRJ</a>.
+- 👨‍💻 Front-end Developer at <a href="https://ejcm.com.br/">EJCM Consultoria</a>.
-- 🚀 Currently styding web & mobile front-end development.
+- 🚀 Currently studying web & mobile front-end development.
 - ⚙️ Focused on JavaScript, TypeScript, ReactJS and React Native.
 - 🎨 Also interested in UX/UI Design.